qogoist/Tutorials-for-Fusee-with-Visual-Studio-Code/Tutorial_4/README.md

     RC.ModelView = view * cube1Model * float4x4.CreateScale(0.5f, 0.1f, 0.1f);
     ```

-* At both places delete the `_shaderEffect.SetEffectParam("xform", _xform)` line below since FUSEE takes care of passing the contents of `RC.ModelView` up to the vertex shader.
+* At both places delete the `RC.SetFXParam("xform", _xform)` line below since FUSEE takes care of passing the contents of `RC.ModelView` up to the vertex shader.

 As a result, the application should run with no visible changes.
 So why did we do that?
 There are a number of advantages in using these pre-defined matrices over out first apporach using our self-defined `_xform`.